Am I Actually Autistic? TABLE OF CONTENTS

 CHAPTER 10: WELCOME TO AUTISTICA

-Angela dedicates this book to her sister and best friend, Gina, who pulled her back from the brink by always seeing and saying the truth.
+This book is dedicated to my sister and my best friend, Gina, who pulled me back from the brink by always seeing and saying the truth.

 My final thanks goes to my ride-or-die partner in life, love, business, and books.
 Thanks for feeding my body and soul through this process.
 I love you, Paul.

-Dr. Angela Kingdon is a leading Autistic advocate, bestselling author, and award-winning podcast host dedicated to advancing neurodiversity.
-As the host of The Autistic Culture Podcast, Angela explores the richness of Autistic life—highlighting deep thinking, sensory experiences, special interests, and communication differences—all through an #ActuallyAutistic lens.
+Dr. Angela Kingdon is a leading Autistic advocate, bestselling author, TEDx Speaker, and award-winning podcast host dedicated to advancing neurodiversity.
+As the host of The Autistic Culture Podcast, Angela explores the richness of Autistic life, highlighting deep thinking, sensory experiences, special interests, and communication differences, all through an #ActuallyAutistic lens.
 Her podcast has garnered significant recognition, becoming a Substack bestseller, a GoodPods Top 100 podcast, and a finalist for Best Society & Culture Podcast at the Quill Podcast Awards.

 Angela’s passion for neurodiversity extends into academia, where she serves as a member of the editorial board of Neurodiversity Journal, where she helps shape and influence conversations around autism and neurodiversity in the academic community.
 She is a postgraduate University of Kent's psychology department, specializing in autism research.
 This role allows her to further explore the Autistic experience and contribute to the growing body of knowledge that informs neurodiversity-affirming practices.